Sidhartht1607/Tenzor_sid_ver/README.md

 This is a basic version of tensor that I have created.
 Installation and Setup Instructions

 Welcome to the GitHub repository for our LinkedIn Chrome Extension!
 Follow these steps to get the project up and running on your local machine.

+💡 Purpose

+This project aims to empower professionals, job seekers, and lifelong learners to capture valuable LinkedIn insights in real-time—without distraction or friction.

+In today’s fast-paced digital world, LinkedIn has become the front page of thought leadership, industry trends, hiring updates, and personal branding strategies.
+But users often scroll past high-value content, think “I’ll come back to this later,” and… never do.
+🧠 Problem We're Solving: The FOMO Dilemma

+Every day, millions of users browse LinkedIn and encounter:

+    🔹 A career-changing insight buried in a comment

+    🔹 An inspiring story by a thought leader

+    🔹 A niche job opportunity shared casually by a connection

+    🔹 A powerful quote or framework in a carousel post

+But they forget to save it, can’t find it later, or don’t want to interrupt their browsing flow to copy and paste it elsewhere.

+This leads to:

+    ❌ Missed learning opportunities

+    ❌ Wasted inspiration

+    ❌ Broken productivity (because saving posts is tedious)

+    ❌ Cognitive overload (“Where did I see that tip about AI agents again?”)

 Prerequisites

 Before you begin, ensure you have Python installed on your system.
 You can download Python from python.org.
 This project also requires Google Chrome to use the extension functionality.